chandra1sekar/data-engineering/syllabus/slides.md

       - Problems with Latency
       - Glue

-## 10 - Streaming: Transforming Data
+## 10 - Transforming Streaming Data

 was "transforming / streaming data"
 (Like no sql, no ETL - aka etl vs noetl) [not about transform but grab the piece of data you need]